PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 I'm sure eBay users have been bombarded with "#REBOXED: *Try toh karke dekho*!" e-mails at some point.
 I'm not sure how well eBay are doing after their recent acquisition by Flipkart, but they're alive still.
 The irony of them promoting refurbished items is what prompted me to write this post - almost eight months after I bought a (poorly) refurbished Xbox One from a seller on eBay, only to find that it was dead-on-arrival.

+{% imgcap https://d1ro8r1rbfn3jf.cloudfront.net/ms_85799/VzbXpzyQK89V5MYANoObaC4ahDWvqi/One%2Blast%2Bchance%2Bto%2Bgrab%2BEXTRA%2B10%2525%2BOff%2Bon%2BRefurbished%2BTODAY%2B-%2Bchakrabortypritish%2540gmail.com%2B-%2BGmail%2B2017-11-12%2B13-16-39.png?Expires=1510559391&Signature=D0knOFjg90w8Q6zXO7djU5hZ54VxmFvlatDr-ZcxdCJdvOj-tbeyDMpopYPPXey4kRAmdP2xPAnWL61qO~YUFw4i2lUAzTnfU8tjFCgkILIHRKaa7wlW2jpZMEMHM2xm3ZHbPsCaGj9zerXVEvUx1fHhqM3nELimasf4JnY-HgcN5qwwXNuV3reEYd2~6Bef2qwfcs-ts~ofyVrJGwb2O34nafqu8L8TUY0dQJsaX37lfUZjqk~T7t9n9AZJmSvWqZwtiJbBhxSnLF7xmIjOqjA-yDqmDpqjJxrtiXKQ340sqJlIQSHxNBA8zbPxW14dzcKKBDAB-b0XBY-j985n1A__&Key-Pair-Id=APKAJHEJJBIZWFB73RSA Bugger off, man %}

 What followed was months of frustration and back-and-forth with eBay India's PaisaPay Guarantee team and Microsoft support.
 Amazon and Flipkart users (especially the former - their service is truly exceptional) are used to being coddled by their customer support teams.
-If you are expecting even 30% of the same, if not the exact same, from eBay India, **this post will make you change your mind**.
+If you are expecting even 30% of the same, if not the exact same, from eBay India, **this post should make you change your mind**.

 Having pooled in for a close friend's Xbox One purchase, I was quite keen to acquire my own so that we could co-op together on Xbox Live.
 My friend is quite good at finding discounted electronics online, and his